Mohammad Reza Pahlavi: Change of Calendar

+Unemployment

 Some achievements of the Shah—such as broadened education—had unintended consequences.
-While school attendance rose (by 1966 the school attendance of urban seven- to fourteen-year-olds was estimated at 75.8%), Iran's labour market could not absorb a high number of educated youth.
+While school attendance rose (by 1966, the school attendance of urban seven- to fourteen-year-olds was estimated at 75.8%), Iran's labour market was slow to absorb the high number of educated youth.
 In 1966, high school graduates had "a higher rate of unemployment than did the illiterate", and the educated unemployed often supported the revolution.